U.S. congressional committee subpoenas ex-drug CEO Shkreli

 After his arrest, he stepped down as chief executive of Turing Pharmaceuticals and was fired as chief executive of KaloBios Pharmaceuticals Inc. KaloBios also filed for Chapter 11 bankruptcy.

 Testifying before Congress is risky for someone facing criminal charges because of the chance they could say something prosecutors would later use at a trial.
-For that reason, many such witnesses invoke the Fifth Amendment and refuse to answer questions.
+For that reason, many such witnesses invoke the U.S. Constitution’s Fifth Amendment right against self-incrimination and refuse to answer questions.

 To even travel to Washington, Shkreli is required to first get the sign-off of a federal judge because his release on bond restricts him to certain parts of New York state.
 However, judges typically grant temporary travel waivers to white-collar defendants.